Are Yorkshire Terriers Good with Kids? Family Guide

 Yorkshire Terriers are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+The Yorkshire Terrier averages 4-7 lbs at maturity with a 11-15 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Whether you are researching the Yorkshire Terrier for the first time or deepening your knowledge as a current owner, the breed's toy lineage is the foundation for understanding their needs.

 Health Predisposition Summary: Yorkshire Terriers show higher-than-average incidence of dental disease, luxating patella, collapsed trachea based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.